 Since a SIPOC diagram gives a high-level overview without specific details, it’s useful for audiences who are unfamiliar with the business process.
-In that way, it’s a great way to introduce new employees to a process or communicate key process details to decision-makers.
+In that way, it’s a great way to introduce new employees to a process or communicate about those key process details that have a direct impact.

-SIPOC diagrams are simple to create, so you can draw one up at the beginning of a process improvement brainstorm to frame your problem-solving discussion and ensure everyone is on the same page.
+SIPOC diagrams are simple to create, so you can draw one up as the starting point for your process improvement brainstorm to frame your problem-solving discussion and ensure everyone is on the same page.